MicrosoftDocs/msix-docs/msix-src/package/packaging-uwp-apps.md

 ms.localizationpriority: medium
 ---

-# Package a UWP app with Visual Studio
+# Package a Desktop or UWP app in Visual Studio

-To sell your Windows app or distribute it to other users, you need to package it.
+Before distributing your app, you need to package it.
 If you don't want to distribute your app through Microsoft Store, you can sideload the app package directly to a device or distribute it via [Web Install](../app-installer/installing-windows10-apps-web.md).
 This article describes the process of configuring, creating, and testing a MSIX app package using Visual Studio.
 For more information about managing and deploying line-of-business (LOB) apps, see [Enterprise app management](https://docs.microsoft.com/windows/client-management/mdm/enterprise-app-management).

 In Windows 10, you can submit an app package, app bundle, or a complete app package upload file to [Partner Center](https://partner.microsoft.com/dashboard).
 Of these options, submitting an app package upload file will provide the best experience.